Our Partners and Allies

 OneBodyOneFaith is just one of a number of groups, locally, nationally and internationally, working for LGBT inclusion - because the challenges and opportunitites are numerous, and there's no 'one size fits all'.
-You'll find details of local groups and spaces here, but there are also some national, online and denominational groups you might like to connect with.
+There are also some national, online and denominational groups you might like to connect with.
 Here are some of our favourites:

 Two23 is a gathering of LGBT+ Christians which meets 5 times a year in London for worship, to hear speakers and to enjoy one another's company.
 Most but by no means all of their members are from an evangelical background, so if this is the kind of worship and fellowship you enjoy, seek them out.
 If you're new, contact them online and let them know it's your first meeting, and they'll look out for you and make you especially welcome.

 Diverse Church is a confidential network of LGBT+ Christians between the ages of 18 and 30.
 Some of their members find themselves in conservative churches and so DC tries to make their space as 'safe' as possible for those who might be vulnerable.
 They're a supportive, growing community with local hubs.
 Find out more on their website - including details of their group for parents of LGBT+ children.

 Sybils is a confidential Christian spirituality group for transgender people, their partners and supporters.
 They hold a number of retreats and quiet days each year as well as meeting monthly in the evening in central London.
 Lots more information on their website - and in their book 'This is My Body'.